About FRINGE WORLD

 - Integrate sustainable principles into procurement practices of ARTRAGE.

 - Item 3.1 - Reduce the general landfill waste by 60% by 2023.

 - Item 3.2 - Reduce the use of single use plastic cups on all ARTRAGE sites.

 - Item 3.3 - Remove the use of single use plastic bottles on all ARTRAGE sites.

 - Item 3.7 - Reduce use of paper and printed materials by 30% by 2023.

 - Item 3.8 - Single use waste restrictions.

 Key Initiatives for 2023

 - Continue with minimising paper promotions (such as the FRINGE WORLD Guide) – The removal of the printed FRINGE WORLD Guide to reduce the Festival’s use of paper and printed material products and allow a flexible artist registration timeline.

 - E-Ticketing – In 2020, FRINGE WORLD launched the use of e-ticketing, will be expanded upon in 2022 to reduce the number of tickets requiring printing.

 - Removing single use products from all Food & Beverage outlets – FRINGE WORLD Hub Bars and Food Vendors only sold and served products in reusable, recyclable or compostable packaging to reduce the waste sent to general landfill.

-- In 2021 FRINGE WORLD introduced reuable plastic cups to the Fringe hubs; The Woodside Pleasure Garden and Girls School
+- In 2021 FRINGE WORLD introduced reusable plastic cups to the Fringe hubs; The Pleasure Garden and Girls School

 - Recycling all containers, cardboard hard plastics – Waste sorting stations will be setup at each FRINGE WORLD Hub, and containers, bottles and cans will be sent to a container deposit depot for recycling.